Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Area church and civil records make it difficult to link at least some Templets in the western parishes with known Acadian lines of the family there:

-Telesphore Tamplet, perhaps Templet, married Rose Aimée Thibodeaux, place and date unrecorded, and settled near New Iberia, Iberia Parish, by the late 1860s.
+Télesphore Tamplet, perhaps Templet, married Rose Aimée Thibodeaux, place and date unrecorded.
+Daughter Marie Aurelie was born near New Iberia, Iberia Parish, in February 1867.

 Jules Henry, son of Marie Templet, was born near Brashear, now Morgan, City, St. Mary Parish, in February 1867.
 The priest who recorded the boy's baptism did not give the father's name or the mother's parents' names.